Te Anau Lodge – About us

 You may wish to unwind in Te Anau Lodge’s Library, with wonderful views of Lake Te Anau and the Murchison Mountains- home of the Takahe- one of New Zealand’s rarest and most elusive birds.

-Leisurely breakfasts are served in the former chapel, with its stained-glass feature windows, and there is always tea, coffee and cake in the library.
-Wandering through the gardens, watching the sunsets and star gazing are popular guest pursuits.
+Leisurely breakfasts are served in the former Chapel, with its stained-glass feature windows, and there is always tea, coffee and cake in the Library.
+Wandering through the gardens, watching the sunsets and stargazing are popular guest pursuits.

 However you choose to spend your time here with us, the most important thing is that you make yourself feel at home and we are always here to help make your holiday special with our local knowledge.

-- Full breakfast served in chapel or alfresco in courtyard
+- Full breakfast served in the Chapel

-- Patio with BBQ facilities
+- Courtyard with BBQ facilities and star gazing

-- Refreshments complementary
+- Refreshments complimentary

-- Hair dryers, toiletries, heated towel rails and demist mirrors
+- Hairdryers, toiletries, heated towel rails and demist mirrors

 - Central heating